 SAML: Set Up Authentication through a SAML Identity Provider

-Configure your appliance to allow users to authenticate to the /appliance interface using SAML.
+Configure your B Series Appliance to allow users to authenticate to the /appliance interface using SAML.

 To use SAML authentication, you must have an identity provider such as Okta, OneLogin, Azure AD, or ADFS.